Mohan Prasad Subedi

 Any other essentials for your comfort

 Note: Don’t carry any unnecessary stuff as it will cause problems for yourself.
+Make your bag as light as possible to fully enjoy your Nepal Annapurna Sanctuary trek.

 Autumn is one of the most popular times for ABC trekking, all thanks to the post-monsoon freshness that clears the air and enhances visibility.
 The skies are crisp and blue, the trails are dry, and the mountain views are simply spectacular.